Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ## What is this connector

+### Receiver Side

-The orion-pyspark connector is currently a custom tool capable of receiving HTTP messages from a Orion broker and transform them to produce a batched stream of NGSI events to be processed by a pyspark job.
+The orion-pyspark receiver is currently a custom tool capable of receiving HTTP messages from a Orion broker and transform them to produce a batched stream of NGSI events to be processed by a pyspark job.
 The tool is represented in the following diagram and it is made of: